 The only downside to pigloos is that some guinea pigs and other pocket pets chew them.
 If yours is one of them, you'll have to replace the pigloo periodically.

 You may have problems if you have a dominant cavy that bullies its cage mate.
 Pigloos have only one entrance, so a mean guinea pig can trap its cage mate inside if it wants to be nasty.
 Avoid this by cutting a hole in the back of the pigloo to make a second entrance/exit.

 You can buy cute wood houses in various styles as a hiding place for your guinea pig.
 Wood is an earth-friendly renewable resource, and it's also attractive to guinea pigs who like to chew.

-Like pigloos, wood hiding houses come in different sizes, so they're actually suitable for any pocket pet.
+Like pigloos, wood hiding houses come in different sizes, so they're suitable for any pocket pet.
 They're especially good for chewing species, but you'll need to replace the house periodically if you have a critter that likes to do carpentry work.

 03 of 05

 Although tunnels are primary something for guinea pigs to run through, many piggies like to hide in them as well.
 Other small animals usually enjoy them as much as piggies do.